dylank06/MechaCar_Statistical_Analysis/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

     - The linear model predicts mpg of MechaCar prototypes effectively becasue the R-squared value of 0.7149, and the p-value of 5.35e-11 can not be explained by randomness or errors.
 Using this linear regression model would be effective in predicting future data points.

+## Summary Statistics on Suspension Coils

+TODO: and write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?
+    - The variance for suspension coils for all the lots is 62.29356.
+The curent manufacturing data meets the design specification for variance of the suspension coils not exceeding 100 pounds per square inch for the total.
+Using the group_by function to test if every lot had a variance that met the design specification shows that Lot 1 and Lot 2 had excepable variance.
+While Lot 3 does not meet design specifications since its variance is over 100 with 170.29.